FeliPrado31/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 751 hello
 ```
 Write a script that sets the permission to the file hello as follows:
-⋅⋅* Owner: no permission at all
+* Owner: no permission at all
-⋅⋅*Group: no permission at all
+* Group: no permission at all
-⋅⋅*Other users: all the permissions
+* Other users: all the permissions
 ```bash
 #!/bin/bash
 chmod 7 hello